Find Grad Schools

 352 Yearly Graduations

 Maryville University of Saint Louis tops the list of the most popular school in the U.S. for nursing majors who are seeking their graduate certificate.
 Roughly 10,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-The nursing program at Maryville University of Saint Louis awarded 352 graduate certificates during the 2020-2021 school year.
-Of these students, 87% were women and 44% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 352 people received their graduate certificate in nursing from Maryville U. Of these students, 90% were women and 38% were members of underrepresented racial-ethnic groups.

 198 Yearly Graduations

 University of Cincinnati - Main Campus comes in at #2 on our list of the most popular colleges offering graduate certificates in nursing.
 Roughly 40,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,099 per year, while in-state graduate students, on average, pay $13,224 per year.
-During the 2020-2021 academic year, 198 people received their graduate certificate in nursing from UC.
-Around 35% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+The average in-state tuition for full-time undergraduates is $10,656 per year, while in-state graduate students, on average, pay $13,224 per year.
+During the most recent year for which we have data, 198 people received their graduate certificate in nursing from UC.
+Of these students, 90% were women and 36% were members of underrepresented racial-ethnic groups.

 #3